NISCHALPI/Docker-HPC/README.md

 dockercluster-openldap-1    bitnami/openldap:2.5-debian-12   openldap            7 minutes ago       Up 7 minutes (healthy)
 dockercluster-slurmctld-1   node:ubuntu-v24.10               slurmctld           7 minutes ago       Up 7 minutes (healthy)
 ```
-**Note: On the initial run, it may take a few minutes to set up the daemons.
+**Note: On the initial run, it may take a few minutes to set up the daemons since SLURM is compiled and installed in a NFS fashion.
 You can check the container status to monitor their health.
 The containers are considered healthy once all daemons are up and running.
-Please be patient and refrain from submitting jobs until all nodes are fully operational and all health checks have passed.**
+Please be patient and refrain from submitting jobs until all health checks have passed.**

-If you want to see the logs of the containers, you can run the following command.
+If you want to see the logs of the containers mainly daemons logs, you can run the following command.
 ```bash
 docker compose logs -f
 ```